 If there was a major minority population group, it was Catholics.
-They represented, a broad racial range of Irish, Italians, Portuguese, Mexicans and Filipinos as well as many Germans and the few Polish.
+They represented a broad racial range of Irish, Italians, Portuguese, Mexicans, and Filipinos as well as many Germans and the few Polish.
 Each Sunday they all paraded to the communion rail together at Mass and thought nothing of it.
 They were all part of the “Mystical Body of Christ”, per Catholic dogma, with no Church stigma over intermarriage.
 While a minority they had major influence.
-In Santa Clara, the bells of the Carmelite Monastery rang the Angelus every day and public schools served no meat lunches on Fridays in deference to Catholics abstaining from meat.
-Even in law there was a Catholic influence.
-California’s community property law reflects the heritage of Catholic Spain.
+In Santa Clara, the bells of the Carmelite Monastery rang the Angelus every day and public schools served no meat lunches on Fridays in deference to Catholics Friday meat abstinence.
+Even in law, there was a Catholic influence.
+California's community property law reflected the heritage of Catholic Spain.

 I never experienced overt prejudice growing up.
 I was proud to be me, Asian-Catholic.
 My marriage to a white non-Catholic gave me pause but seemed normal enough.
 Race was something new arrivals worried about more than locals.

 I didn’t feel uneasy being Asian until the Vietnam War.
-The war brought young veterans home who often carried a stigma about Asians or “gooks” as they said.
+The war brought young veterans home who often carried a stigma against Asians or “gooks” as they said.
 They resented the South Vietnamese, who they despised as weak and hated the Viet Cong and North Vietnamese who tried to kill them.
 Like Buster Crabbe, however, in the old serial, Flash Gordon, many were attracted to the seductive Asia stereotype of Princess Aura, Emperor Ming’s faux Asian daughter on the planet Mongo.

 My Mountain View girlfriends were white or Filipino married women, mostly older.
 They weren’t prejudiced.
 The white ones often made comments such as I was sultry and exotic, innocently but to me, it was too close to Princess Aura or Asian "boom-boom” girl.